FliProd/CS4NLP/ReadMe.md

 To run a certain model on the desired dataset set the following in the config.py file in the root directory.

-- choose the model by setting "name" in self.model object (options: HeLi, SVM)
+- choose the model by setting "name" in self.model object (options: HeLi, adaptive_Heli, SVM)
 - choose dataset by setting the "name" in self.datasets to one of the names contained in a dataset object in the "datasets" arrays.
 - copy the datasets "dialects" array to self.datasets "dialects" field
 - set "n_dialects" in self.model to the number of dialects in the chosen dataset